Skiathos International Airport: History

 The airport first operated in 1972.

 A passenger terminal and a new control tower was constructed in 1988.
 In 2001 the terminal was closed down by a minor earthquake, and a new passenger terminal opened in 2002, to better accommodate the growing number of passengers.

 From 2019, as part of the Fraport construction works the airport has 2 current terminals.
 Terminal 1 was reconstructed and is currently the Domestic Terminal, and Terminal 2 is for international arrivals.

-Skiathos Airport has no jetways, meaning, prior to the 2016 work, passengers walked the short distance from the aircraft to the terminal building, now, a collection of buses drive passengers the short distance.
+Skiathos Airport has no jetways, meaning, prior to the 2016 work, passengers walked the short distance from the aircraft to the terminal building.
+Now, buses drive passengers the short distance.

-From 2014, there was extension to the runway and a new taxiway was introduced.
-The runway was extended by 110 metres on the north side of the airport.
-An extension was added to the taxiway, for an additional 4–5 parking stands.
-The airport has the capacity for only 6 additional parking stands.
-This opened in 2016.
+In 2014 the runway was extended by 110 metres on the north side of the airport.
+In 2016 an extension was added to the ramp for 6 airliner parking stands, along with an additional taxiway.
+The previous two parking stands are now used for smaller aircraft.

-The island has only a roundabout at the airport, and 1 set of Traffic lights at the end of the runway.
+The island has only two roundabouts, one at the airport and one just outside of the Skiathos Town, operational in 2023.
+Its only set of traffic lights is at the southern end of the runway in an attempt to prevent jet blast accidents.

 In December 2015, the privatization of Skiathos Island National Airport and 13 other regional airports of Greece was finalised with the signing of the agreement between the Fraport AG/Copelouzos Group joint venture and the state privatization fund.
 "We signed the deal today," the head of Greece's privatization agency HRADF, Stergios Pitsiorlas, told Reuters.
 According to the agreement, the joint venture will operate the 14 airports (including Skiathos Island National Airport) for 40 years as of 11 April 2017.

-Future of Skiathos International Airport – Fraport Greece’s investment plan

-On 22 March 2017, Fraport-Greece presented its master plan for the 14 Greek regional airports, including the Skiathos International Airport.

-Immediate actions that will be implemented at the airports as soon as Fraport Greece takes over operations, before the launch of the 2017 summer season include: